 La Salle's Tom Gola is one of two players, along with George Washington's Joe Holup, in NCAA Division I men's basketball history to finish his college career with at least 2,000 points and 2,000 rebounds, so he's one of the best college players ever to be both an elite scorer and rebounder in his era.
 It would take almost a season and a half of consecutive double-doubles to break his 63-year-old record.

-Let's compare Gola's achievement to former Seton Hall center Angel Delgado, who graduated last spring and was one of the most consistent double-double threats in the last four years.
+Let's compare Gola's achievement to former Seton Hall center Angel Delgado, who graduated in 2018 and was one of the most consistent double-double threats in recent years.
 He averaged 15.2 points and 13.1 rebounds per game as a junior and 12 & 11 for his four-year career.
 The longest double-double streak he had at Seton Hall was 13 games.

 To avoid a serious cold-shooting night, foul trouble, limited minutes due to a blowout, double teams and countless other factors that stand in the way of a double-double for nearly 50 consecutive games is something only Gola may achieve.